 Here in the real world, though, it can hard to know which of those goals should take precedence.
 Maybe your child will get a scholarship, thereby obviating the need for her college fund.
 (Wouldn't that be nice?
 My colleague Adam Zoll discussed what happens in that situation in this article (http://news.morningstar.com/articlenet/article.aspx?id=535906).)
-Or perhaps you'll need to buy a new roof with the money you had earmarked for retirement.
+Or perhaps you'll need to buy a new roof with some of the money you had earmarked for retirement.
 If you have competing financial priorities--or even competing financial "maybes"--you might be better off saving within a taxable account rather than tying the money up in a retirement- or college-specific investment.

 If you're multitasking with your investments, however, first check to see whether you're eligible to contribute to a Roth IRA before assuming that a taxable account is the best, most flexible receptacle for your savings.
 (In 2013, single income tax filers earning less than $127,000 and married couples filing jointly who earn less than $188,000 can make at least a partial contribution to a Roth.)
 The Roth is geared toward retirement, but you can withdraw your contributions at any time for any reason without taxes or penalties.
 If you don't end up needing the money prior to retirement, you'll be able to enjoy tax-free withdrawals after age 59 1/2.
 That makes it a good first stop--even before cash--for multitaskers.

 You've Maxed Out Your Tax-Sheltered Options